My Story, Journey & Learnings

 I believe that our Mental Health is determined by the quality of our relationships, starting with the relationship with ourselves.

-Our 7 years of life are essential for our development
+Our first years of life are essential for our development

 The question I am always asked is how I ended up working in mental health.
 I believe it was meant to be.
 Brought up by a wise grandfather and a mystical grandmother at the countryside, I was introduced quite early in life to the power of knowledge and spiritual connection, and to the need for freedom and space for exploration.

 My mindset has been shaped in a social, altruistic and caring environment, watching people seek advice from my grandfather and relief from my grandmother.
-They were considered the “wise” and the “healer” in the village and because of them I grew up curious about people and thinking I will too be touching people’s lives one day.
+They were considered the “wise” and the “healer” in the village and thanks to them I grew up curious about people and thinking I will too be touching people’s lives one day.

 The relationship with our caregivers is vital for our development and my story is the proof.
 My grandparents cemented my safety and stability in life.
-They surrounded me with pure human kindness, unconditional love and affection, and that sense of attachment gave me the strength to face the years of domestic abuse in my family and the inherent challenges that followed in life, and informed my journey and work ever since.
+They surrounded me with pure human kindness, unconditional love and affection, and that sense of attachment gave me the strength to face the years of domestic abuse when I moved to my parents and the other inherent challenges that followed in life, and informed my journey and work ever since.

 Tense unfulfilled and broken relationships has been the theme in my work

 Three decades later I was indeed taking care of others, as a clinical psychologist in a palliative care clinic.
-Full of excitement at the end of a five year degree course, I started listening to my dying patients voicing out their upsets and regrets for the first time in their lives.
-It was mid 2000 and the stories of my patients, born during or in the aftermath of the Second World War, spoke about poverty and hunger, land disputes with family members and neighbours, and parents deciding who they marry.
-The common theme was their tense and broken relationships with others and the world and there was so much hurt into their hearts, too little forgiveness and healing, so much time wasted following others and too many dreams left unfulfilled.
+Full of excitement at the end of a five year degree course, yet too young to work with the dying, I started listening to my patients that were beginning to get in touch with themselves and were voicing out their upsets and regrets for the first time in their lives.
+In the mid 2000, the stories of my patients born during or in the aftermath of the Second World War spoke about poverty and hunger, land disputes with family members and neighbours, parents deciding who they marry and many losses.
+The common theme was their tense and broken relationships with others and the world and there was so much hurt in their hearts, too little forgiveness and healing, so much time wasted following others and too many dreams left unfulfilled.

-That experience moved me deeply and brought sleepless nights and many existential questions.
-Inspired to teach others avoid the same path in life and intrigued by the similarity and difference in people and the impact of the outer world in our lives, I enrolled in two psychotherapy courses, I started working with private clients and I became a passionate practitioner researcher.
+That experience moved me deeply and brought sleepless nights and many existential questions which triggered a deeper spiritual awakening.
+Inspired to teach others build happy lives and intrigued by the similarity and difference in people and the impact of the outer world in our lives, I enrolled in two psychotherapy courses, I started working with private clients and I became a passionate practitioner researcher.
 Yet, the same result: people spoke mostly about their unfulfilled relationships.
 And, naturally, I asked myself: Is this a cultural thing?

 There was only one way to find out: to get the experience of a multicultural environment and I decided to move to London.
-Over the following 13 years I thrived in London: I completed three postgraduate courses (in psychology, counselling and psychotherapy) plus further training in NLP and Coaching; I registered with reputable professional bodies; I worked with various communities managing mental health services across six boroughs; I volunteered as a honorary counsellor for One in Four, the London’s leading charity supporting survivors of childhood trauma; and I grew a small international therapy practice.
+Over the following 13 years I thrived in London: I completed three postgraduate courses (in psychology, counselling and psychotherapy) plus further training in NLP and Coaching; I registered with reputable professional bodies; I managed mental health services in various communities across six boroughs; I volunteered as a honorary counsellor for One in Four, the London’s leading charity supporting survivors of childhood trauma; and I grew a small international therapy practice.

 Living and working with varied people has been challenging on many levels and stirred my interest in culture, diversity and minority which gradually helped me see a theme emerging:

-“whether we go for the big dreams or a simple life, we come from the East or the West, we are men or women, young or more mature, most of our struggles are rooted in our relationships and the quality of our relationships determines our mental wellbeing”.
+“whether we go for the big dreams or a simple life, we come from the East or the West, we are men or women, young or more mature, most of our struggles are rooted in our relationships and it is the quality of our relationships that determines our mental wellbeing”.